 1. It lacks high-quality nootropic ingredients

-When I studied the formula, I saw that this nootropic stack contains a very similar formula to many other supplements out there.
+When we studied the formula, we saw that this nootropic stack contains a very similar formula to many other supplements out there.

 In this case, this is NOT an advantage.